sameenataj427-collab/qdl-termux-no-root/README.md

 **QDL-Termux** is a 100% Non-Root tool for flashing Qualcomm devices in **EDL 9008 Mode** using Termux and an OTG cable.
 No PC or Root access required.

-# steps kn how to use the tool
+# steps on how to use the tool

 1. First install and setup the tool from the steps below
 2. Then reboot you target phone in to fastboot mode